Hiking Samaria Gorge

 Tour with a travel agency (Chania-Samaria)

 This option is ideal for those preferring convenience.
-Local travel agencies offer packages that include transfers to Xyloskalo, a ferry ticket from Agios Roumeli, and a return transfer from a coastal town back to your hotel.
+Local travel agencies offer packages that include transfers to Xyloskalo, a ferry ticket from Agia Roumeli, and a return transfer from a coastal town back to your hotel.
 This option is the easiest but also the most costly and is suitable if you are visiting Crete with a travel operator.
-We recommend carrying our mobile guide to Crete, featuring an audio guide to the gorge, to enhance your experience.
+Take our mobile guide to Crete with you —it comes with an offline audio tour of the gorge to make your experience even more enjoyable.

 Bus (from Chania)